 The CSI Library charges fines for lost, damaged, and overdue materials.
 Borrowers are entirely responsible for returning in good condition all library materials, regardless of circumstances that may occur over the period of the loan.
 All patrons are subject to fines for overdue, damaged, or lost materials.

-Students who have outstanding library fines will have a Bursar stop placed on their account.
+Students who have outstanding library fines of $25 and above will have a Bursar stop placed on their account.
 Bursar stops can only be removed after the fine is paid in person at the Bursar’s Office (2A-105).
 Bursar Stops can take up to 24 hours to clear.
 Questions regarding library fines should be directed to the library’s Circulation Desk (718.982.4011) or the Head of Access Services Prof. Andrew Leykam (718-982-4076).

 Every CUNY library has its own policy regarding charging fines.
 Please check the CUNY Circulation page to view individual library policies.